adobe/helix-cloudflare-prod-worker-template/README.md

 - `route` (route for your site, e.g. `*.mydomain.com/*`)
 - `zone_id` (your Cloudflare Zone ID)
 - `account_id` (your Cloudflare Account ID)
-- `ORIGIN_HOSTNAME` (the hostname of your Helix project, e.g. `main--mysite--hlxsites.hlx.live`)
+- `ORIGIN_HOSTNAME` (the hostname of your Helix project, e.g. `main--mysite--hlxsites.aem.live`)

 You can find your `account_id` and `zone_id` in the right sidebar of your site's overview tab at https://dash.cloudflare.com (you may have to scroll down).

 ## 3. Configure push invalidation (optional)

-If you have succesfully configured [push invalidation](https://www.hlx.live/docs/setup-byo-cdn-push-invalidation#cloudflare) for your project your worker should send the following opt-in header:
+If you have succesfully configured [push invalidation](https://www.aem.live/docs/setup-byo-cdn-push-invalidation#cloudflare) for your project your worker should send the following opt-in header:

 ```
 X-Push-Invalidation: enabled